 - Cover bowl or wrap dough in wax paper.
 Chill for at least 1 hour (up to 24 hours) in the refrigerator.
 Refrigerating will help the flavors meld and also create a firmer dough to roll into balls.

 - Preheat oven to 375 degrees.

-- Remove dough from refrigerator and allow to sit at room temperature for 10 minutes.
+- Remove dough from refrigerator.
 Scoop dough using a small 2 teaspoon cookie scoop or shape by hand into 3/4 inch balls.
-Roll balls in white sugar.
+Roll balls in granulated sugar.

 - Place cookie dough balls 2 inches apart onto a parchment lined baking sheet.
 Bake for 6 minutes, then remove from oven.
 Gently press a single Hershey's kiss into the center of each cookie.
 Return to oven and bake for an additional 2-3 minutes, or until edges of cookies have lightly browned.

 - Allow to cool for 5 minutes before removing to a wire rack to cool completely.

 - Your cookies will keep for 5-7 days in a sealed container.
 To help keep cookies fresh, you can place a slice of bread in the container with the cookies.
 Replace the bread slice as needed.

 - You can keep raw cookie dough in the refrigerator for 3 days.
 Cookie dough balls (and baked cookies) freeze well, up to 3 months in a sealed plastic container or freezer bag.
 Allow frozen balls to thaw for up to 10 minutes on the baking sheet before baking, or add 1-2 minutes to the baking time.

 - For a classic peanut butter cookie, scoop using a medium cookie scoop, press down the tops with a fork, and increase the baking time to 10-12 minutes, skipping the Hershey's kiss step.